Tulip-Dev/tulip/docs/python/gettingstarted.rst

 If you want to use Tulip algorithms implemented as plugins written in C++ (e.g. graph layout algorithms), you have to load them before being able to call them (see :func:`tlp.applyAlgorithm`, :meth:`tlp.Graph.computeLayoutProperty`, ...).

+**Since Tulip 3.8, all plugins shoud be automatically loaded when you import the tulip module.**

+If you use a Tulip version anterior to the 3.8 release, you have to proceed as described below to load the plugins.

 To load all the Tulip plugins written in C++, you have to execute the :func:`tlp.initTulipLib` and :func:`tlp.loadPlugins` functions the following way if you compiled Tulip yourself::